Is Pinterest Safe for Kids? A Parent’s Complete Guide

 How do I make Pinterest safe for kids?

-Start by setting your teen’s profile to private.
+Start by having your teen’s account set to private.
 In settings, limit who can message them and comment on their Pins.
-Use the “Safe search” filter and teach them how to block and report inappropriate content or users.
+Use the “Safe search” filter and teach them how to block and report inappropriate content or other users.
 Most importantly, maintain an open dialogue about their online activities.

 What age is Pinterest appropriate for?

 Though most popular among Gen Zers, Pinterest’s official age requirement is 13 years old.
-For teens (13–17), accounts are automatically set to private to enhance safety.
-It is generally not recommended for children under 13 due to the potential for exposure to mature content.
+For teens (13–17), Pinterest automatically has accounts set to private to enhance safety.
+It is generally not recommended for children under 13 due to the potential for exposure to content related to mature topics.

 Should I let my 12-year-old get Pinterest?